trevorvanhoof/throwdown/README.md

 ### Wat?
 I wanted a simple markdown interpreter in python and/or javascript to output html for my website.
 Python does not have a bug-free official distribution, javascript only has things you install through npm and I don't want to have anything to do with node and the 100 MB of dependencies you end up uploading to your FTP server in order to do the most basic tasks.

 So writing my own parser it is then eh?
-I tried to trudge through the markdown spec and had a heart attack at the complexity.
+I tried to trudge through the commonmark markdown spec and had a heart attack at the complexity.
 24722 words and 181 pages of complicated language explaining features I absolutely don't need.

-I just want minimal, well defined, syntactical elements with maximum payoff, so here is *throwdown*.
+I just want minimal, well defined, syntactical elements with maximum payoff, so here is **throwdown**.
 Taking the fight to the establishment to have a stupidly minimal markup language in both definition and capability.

 ### Goals
 Keep it a subset for markdown so we can use existing IDEs & plugins.